 Frozen berries and vegetables are the best options when cooking for one.
 It cuts down on waste and allows us to eat a much more healthy and varied array of foods.

 Spices make my oatmeal taste delicious, and the nuts add texture.
 Those are raw walnuts, pecans, and fresh ground flax seeds, turmeric, curry, and sesame seeds below.
-I add the items above, a couple of chopped dates, and a pat of real butter near the end of the cooking process.
-A heaping tablespoon of plain Greek Yogurt adds the perfect finishing touch.
+I add the items above and a couple of chopped dates near the end of the cooking process.

 Coconut macaroons (from Fresh Market’s bakery section) and dark chocolate are my guilty pleasures.
 I also enjoy Maté Factor, Organic Yerba Maté tea after breakfast.

 I sometimes have a late morning snack of a crunchy organic apple.

 An important note: My outstretched hand is always wider than the quantity of food I am about to consume.
 I am less active in the wintertime, so I eat fewer calories.

 In winter, I often make a vegetable stew or hearty soup, including beans, various frozen vegetables, steamed cabbage, sliced fresh ripe avocado topped with herbed goat cheese, and good olive oil.
 You can add fresh sliced avocado to anything!
 Sweet Hungarian paprika, Himalayan sea salt, and freshly ground black pepper top the soup.
 It can be kept in the fridge for up to three days or frozen for later.